 We analyse privacy-constrained sequential decision-making as a Markov decision process~\cite{suttonReinforcementLearningIntroduction2018} (MDP) with information-theoretic constraints.
-In this paper, we consider episodic MDPs with a fixed length \(T\), with a state space \(\mathcal{S} = \mathcal{X} \times \mathcal{U}\) consisting of sensitive state variables \(u \in \mathcal{U}\) and non-sensitive variables \(x \in \mathcal{X}\).
+We consider episodic MDPs with a fixed length \(T\), with a state space \(\mathcal{S} = \mathcal{X} \times \mathcal{U}\) consisting of sensitive state variables \(u \in \mathcal{U}\) and non-sensitive variables \(x \in \mathcal{X}\).
 In specific problems, the sensitive variables could include gender, location, or a sensitive health status.
-Our work is agnostic to the specific form of \(\mathcal{U}\).
 In each episode, the initial state is drawn from a distribution \(p(x_1, u_1)\).
-At each successive timestep the agent draws an action \(a_t\) from its policy \(q_\phi(a_t|x_t, u_t)\) (a probability distribution over actions given the current state which is parameterized by learnable parameters \(\phi\)) and the environment samples the successor state \((x_{t+1}, u_{t+1})\) conditional on the previous action and state from the dynamics \(p\), giving a distribution over trajectories
+At each successive timestep the agent draws an action \(a_t\) from its policy \(q_\phi(a_t|x_t, u_t)\) parameterized by learnable parameters \(\phi\) and the environment samples the successor state \((x_{t+1}, u_{t+1})\) from the dynamics \(p\), giving a distribution over trajectories

 where \(\tau = (\tau_a, \tau_{x}, \tau_{u})\) is the collection of the actions and (sensitive and non-sensitive) states sampled in the trajectory.
 At each timestep \(t \geq 1\), we obtain a reward \(r(x_t, u_t, a_t)\) concurrently with the transition to the next state.
-In the standard formulation, we want to learn a policy \(q_\phi\) which results in a high expected reward.
-We consider only stationary policies, where the probability of \(a_t\) is a function of the current state \((x_t, u_t)\)
+In the standard formulation, the goal is to learn a policy \(q_\phi\) that results in a high expected reward.